holidayextras/holidayextras.github.com/_posts/2017-27-01-pair-programming-with-your-kids.md

 author: louis_pryer
 tags: Education
 comments: true
 excerpt: "Computing and coding are a growing key skill in this day and age to get ahead in the world.
+With the constant advancement in technology, more and more jobs in the tech sector are being created.
-However as jobs are hard to get by, when you find them experience and knowledge of the topic are key!"
+However, as the number of jobs in the tech industry rises, experience and knowledge of the topic are key!"
 ---

 Computing and coding are a growing key skill in this day and age to get ahead in the world.